AdamWhittingham/personal-site/_posts/2022-07-16-how-much-do-you-care.md

 ---
 title: How much do you care?
 description: "It's tough to convey how much something matters to you, or how certain you are on a course of action.
 This post describing a simple way to communicate all of that which has worked very well for several teams"
+home_summary: "Quickly explain how important something is to you"
 ---

 A common problem in any team is deciding on what to actually do - we have nearly infinite ways to solve each problem, so it's not uncommon to end up with two or more opinions.